PLGA: Copolymer

 Depending on the ratio of lactide to glycolide used for the polymerization, different forms of PLGA can be obtained: these are usually identified in regard to the molar ratio of the monomers used (e.g. PLGA 75:25 identifies a copolymer whose composition is 75% lactic acid and 25% glycolic acid).
 The crystallinity of PLGAs will vary from fully amorphous to fully crystalline depending on block structure and molar ratio.
 PLGAs typically show a glass transition temperature in the range of 40-60 °C. PLGA can be dissolved by a wide range of solvents, depending on composition.
 Higher lactide polymers can be dissolved using chlorinated solvents whereas higher glycolide materials will require the use of fluorinated solvents such as HFIP.

 PLGA degrades by hydrolysis of its ester linkages in the presence of water.
 It has been shown that the time required for degradation of PLGA is related to the monomers' ratio used in production: the higher the content of glycolide units, the lower the time required for degradation as compared to predominantly lactide materials.
 An exception to this rule is the copolymer with 50:50 monomers' ratio which exhibits the faster degradation (about two months).
 In addition, polymers that are end-capped with esters (as opposed to the free carboxylic acid) demonstrate longer degradation half-lives.
 This flexibility in degradation has made it convenient for fabrication of many medical devices, such as, grafts, sutures, implants, prosthetic devices, surgical sealant films, micro and nanoparticles.

 PLGA undergoes hydrolysis in the body to produce the original monomers: lactic acid and glycolic acid.
 These two monomers under normal physiological conditions, are by-products of various metabolic pathways in the body.
 Lactic acid is metabolized in the tricarboxylic acid cycle and eliminated via carbon dioxide and water.
 Glycolic acid is metabolized in the same way, and also excreted through the kidney.
 The body also can metabolize the two monomers, which in the case of glycolic acid produces small amounts of the toxic oxalic acid, though the amounts produced from typical applications are minuscule and there is minimal systemic toxicity associated with using PLGA for biomaterial applications.
 However, it has been reported that the acidic degradation of PLGA reduces the local pH low enough to create an autocatalytic environment.
 It has been shown that the pH inside a microsphere can become as acidic as pH 1.5.

+Biocompatibility

+Generally PLGA is considered to be quite biocompatible.
+Its high biocompatibility results from its composition due to lactic and glycolic acid fermentation from sugars, making them eco-friendly and less reactive in the body.
+PLGA also degrades into non-toxic and non-reactive products that makes them quite useful for various medical and pharmaceutical applications.